A 911 call reporting a suspicious vehicle in rural Middle Tennessee ended with the slaying of Dickson County sheriff’s Deputy Sgt. Daniel Baker.

 After a period of not being able to contact the deputy, authorities tracked down Baker’s vehicle with GPS in a wooded area about 2 miles from the location of the initial call by an officer from another agency.
 Baker was found dead in his vehicle.

-Wiggins was identified from surveillance video and information collected at the scene, Niland said.
+Wiggins, 31, who was last seen wearing a black polo shirt and jeans, was identified from surveillance video and information collected at the scene, Niland said.

 Wiggins and Castro-Miles were identified as acquaintances, according to the Tennessee agency.

 Baker joined the sheriff’s office full time in 2008 and became a member of the special operations unit in 2013, according to the sheriff.
 He was married with a daughter.

 “There’s not much I can say today other than our hearts are shattered,” Bledsoe said.

 “This is one of our best deputies.
 He’s a supervisor.
 He’s worked his way up to sergeant on patrol.
 He’s one of the guys who puts it on the line every day to keep our community safe.”

 A friend of Baker’s set up a GoFundMe page for the family of the slain deputy, who had recently purchased a home.